 The Prior Lake Jays were formed at this time, originally as the “J’s.”
-They took this nickname because they were made up of primarily high school juniors that there weren’t space for on the Lakers.
-They called themselves the “Juniors,” but for the sake of ease, it was abbreviated to the “J’s.”
+They took this nickname because they were made up of primarily high school juniors whom there wasn’t space for on the Lakers.
+They called themselves the “Juniors,” but for ease, it was abbreviated to the “J’s.”
 This team wore green uniforms, as Home Juice sponsored them.
 Over time, the J’s nickname changed, and eventually, they became known as the Prior Lake Jays.
 The Jays continued to grow as a team, and by the 1970s, they had become one of the top teams in the State of Minnesota.
-This dominant period of time culminated with back-to-back State Championships at the Class B level in 1975 and 1976.
+This dominant period culminated with back-to-back State Championships at the Class B level in 1975 and 1976.

 In 1987, amateur baseball returned to Prior Lake with the formation of the “new” Prior Lake Jays.
-They were reborn after a small group of baseball enthusiasts, and several local business people got together to sponsor the team.
-There were over 70 initial sponsors for the 1987 season, and they were led by Phil Rooney, who was the President of the “new” Jays.
+They were reborn after a small group of baseball enthusiasts and several local business people got together to sponsor the team.
+There were over 70 initial sponsors for the 1987 season, and they were led by Phil Rooney, the President of the “new” Jays.

 To create a new image for the new team, the Jays adopted the “Jay” bird into their logo.
-The original uniforms were white jerseys and pants, with navy blue pinstripes.
+The original uniforms were white jerseys and pants with navy blue pinstripes.
 In 1990, the Jays logo was changed to the “running Jay,” created by Prior Lake High School science teacher Andy Franklin.
 This logo featured a muscular Jaybird in a full baseball uniform.
-The team colors at this time were red, white, and blue, and would stay that way until 1997 when they would change to red and black, and the logo would change to the current “stylized” Jays logo.
+The team colors at this time were red, white, and blue, and they would stay that way until 1997 when they changed to red and black, and the logo would change to the current “stylized” Jays logo.

 In 1991, the second Prior Lake amateur team was established to create a Class C team.
 They started the season wearing the original Jay uniforms of the white with blue pinstripes and without a name.
 A fan contest was held to establish a name for the new team, and the Prior Lake Mudcats were born.